 As a Disability Confident employer, we guarantee to offer an interview to all disabled applicants who meet the essential criteria for our vacancies.

 It can be diﬃcult to balance a developing career and caring responsibilities.
 We have a range of policies to help our staff build their careers whilst caring for their family.
-Our initiatives include funding to cover a period of maternity and/or shared parental leave; an extension to the ﬁve-year review period for Career Track Research Leaders in compelling personal circumstances; financial support for colleagues whose responsibilities to provide care for children or dependants has an impact on their freedom to attend conferences, workshops or networking and professional development events; flexible working policy.
+Our initiatives include funding to cover a period of maternity and/or shared parental leave; an extension to the ﬁve-year review period for Career Track Research Leaders in compelling personal circumstances; financial support for colleagues whose responsibilities to provide care for children or dependents has an impact on their freedom to attend conferences, workshops or networking and professional development events; flexible working policy.

 We are committed to training the scientists of the future and providing outstanding development opportunities for all.
 This reflects both our desire for ongoing excellence in science, together with our wish to enable people to develop transferable skills for their chosen career path, either within a research environment, or other profession.